yuke93/RL-Restore/README.md

     - All test sets can be downloaded at [Google Drive](https://drive.google.com/open?id=19z2s1e3zT8_1J9ZtsCOrzUSsrQahuINo) or [Baidu Cloud](https://pan.baidu.com/s/1RXTcfI-mne5YZh3myQcjzQ).

     - Replace `test_images/` with the downloaded data and play with the whole dataset.

+-Naming rules

+    - Each saved image name refers to a selected toolchain.
+Please refer to #1.

 ### Train
 - Download training images